-To make this recipe a little bit healthier I have combined it with brown rice and broccoli – it is still January after all!
+To make this Easy Pork Stroganoff recipe a little bit healthier I have combined it with brown rice and broccoli.
 If you are going low carb at the moment, just ditch the brown rice completely and serve with extra green veg.

-I have chosen to use pork loin steaks in this recipe, but you can also use pork fillet or medallions if you prefer.
-Either way, there are no bones to worry, making this dish lovely and easy to prepare (and eat!).
+I have chosen to use pork loin steaks in this Easy Pork Stroganoff recipe, but you can also use pork fillet or medallions if you prefer.
+Either way, there are no bones to worry about, making this dish lovely and easy to prepare (and eat!).

-If you are not a fan of pork, try this with beef instead, or if you would prefer a veggie version, increase the quantity of mushrooms and/or use some Quorn or tofu in place of the meat.
+If you are not a fan of pork, try this stroganoff with beef instead, or if you would prefer a veggie version, increase the quantity of mushrooms and/or use some Quorn pieces in place of the meat.

 - 1 tablespoon olive oil

 - 600 g pork loin steaks cubed (or pork fillet or medallions)

 - 1 onion diced

 - 2 cloves garlic grated or crushed